dataground/recursive-phpunit-test-generator/README.md

 # PHPUnit test generator
 Recursively create PhpUnit test skeletons by convention for a composer project using PSR autoloading and naming.
-It will generate skeleton tests in the `tests/unit` folder for all classes in the `src` folder recursively.
+It will generate skeleton tests for all classes in the source folder recursively.
 It will skip interfaces and existing tests.
 Target folders will be created based on source folders.

 ## Usage
-    php testcreator.php [Composer project root]
+    php bin/testcreator.php /my/project/src /my/project/tests/unit

 ### Example class (src/My/NameSpace/Foo.php)